Welcoming New Beginnings!

 As the Student Union of NSCAD University we would like to recognize and validate all student experiences.
 Specifically, those of racism at NSCAD.

 We would like to recognize that NSCAD is an institution built on unceded and unsurrendered Mi’kmaq territory.
-NSCAD’s founding community was homogenous and SUNSCAD wants to recognise the amount of work it will take to create an inclusive environment at NSCAD.
+NSCAD’s founding community was homogenous and SUNSCAD wants to recognize the amount of work it will take to create an inclusive environment at NSCAD.

 We want to acknowledge students that have come through NSCAD and had traumatic experiences due to racism.
 Their experiences are real.
 This is a conversation that has been ongoing and is an important one that needs to be addressed until we have created a safer and more inclusive environment at NSCAD.